5 stars

 Once your work permit application is approved, you will be issued a work visa to travel to Canada (depending on your citizenship).
 The work permit document will be issued at the port of entry upon your arrival to Canada.

-In order to extend your ICT work permit , you must demonstrate to the Canadian immigration authorities that you have successfully established your operations in Canada and have been actively doing business.
+In order to extend your ICT work permit, you must demonstrate to the Canadian immigration authorities that you have successfully established your operations in Canada and have been actively doing business.
 Specifically, the officer will assess the following factors before extending your ICT work permit application:

-• Business in Canada: by the time you apply for extension, you must be able to demonstrate that you have a genuine business in Canada, and that your business is actively selling goods or services to customers in Canada or around the world.
+• Business in Canada: by the time you apply for an extension, you must be able to demonstrate that you have a genuine business in Canada and that your business is actively selling goods or services to customers in Canada or around the world.
 Note that you do not necessarily have to be a profitable business, but your business should be viable and generate enough revenue to cover the costs of your operations and pay your employees.

 • Employees in Canada: the officer will also assess if your company has employees working in Canada.
-Even if your employees work remotely in Canada, you must demonstrate that your business has at least 1 local employee by the time you apply for extension.
-Keep in mind, the officer must be satisfied that your presence in Canada is still required when you apply for your ICT work permit extension.
+Even if your employees work remotely in Canada, you must demonstrate that your business has at least 1 local employee by the time you apply for an extension.
+Keep in mind that the officer must be satisfied that your presence in Canada is still required when you apply for your ICT work permit extension.
 Therefore, you must demonstrate that your business is active and your leadership is essential for your team in Canada.

 This is how existing foreign companies may expand into Canada.
 If you still have questions, please contact us.